IKEA’s Wedding Registry Is Just Another Excuse to Shop There

 To help you get started, I scoured the site for the essentials most newlyweds want—conveniently broken down by room to make this as seamless as possible.
 Here are my favorites.

-When choosing the building blocks of a kitchen, there is so much value in creating an airy, bright, clean space.
+When choosing the building blocks of a kitchen, there is so much value in creating an airy, bright, and clean space.
 High priority goes to storage, simplicity, and duality, especially in smaller spaces.

 When registering for bathroom decor, it is important to consider how to maximize storage space while keeping everything as uncluttered as possible.
-A chair/towel rack-hybrid, all made from bamboo?
+A chair–towel rack hybrid, all made from bamboo?
 Genius.

 The Living Room